 The funders require us to send data on the ethnicity, age, gender of those who took part to help them monitor if a wide range of young people can access the activities, names and addresses will not be shared.

 Do I need to go to all the sessions?

 You can attend on dates you are available.
 The more you go, the quicker and more you learn.
-For martial arts, if you are considering a grading, you will need to attend on a regular basis.

 How do I register?